mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_interactivity_events_state/index.md

 ## Detour: counting tasks

-Now that we can add new tasks, you may notice a problem: our heading reads 3 tasks remaining, no matter how many tasks we have!
+Now that we can add new tasks, you may notice a problem: our heading reads "3 tasks remaining" no matter how many tasks we have!
 We can fix this by counting the length of `taskList` and changing the text of our heading accordingly.

 Add this inside your `App()` definition, before the return statement: